RMKD/GettingStartedWithVR/docs/CollisionsAndPhysics.md

 ### Getting To Know Colliders and Rigidbodies

-Understanding when and how objects intersect with each other in a Unity scene is

 To understand how collisions and physics work in Unity we're going to have to get to know some more components: Colliders and Rigidbodies.
 When you're trying to get something working, it can sometimes be confusing which you're working with so it's helpful to build a good mental model of the differences between them.

 **Colliders**: calculate the intersection between the colliders of other objects and importantly are frequently *not* the same shape as the mesh used for drawing.